Lecrapouille/IslandedBrowser/README.md

 - Thinking on how to generate heigh maps from the graph.
 - Generate 3D meshes and use OpenGL.
 - Display URL when mouse is pointing on node
-- Mouse click and open Firefox.
-- Make graph from bookmarks tags.

 ## Limitation